 Decision-Making Practices & Policies:

 The Georgia Heirs Property Law Center specializes in clearing and consolidating heirs property titles through estate planning, asset education, and outreach.
-The property law that defines heirs property is managed at a state level, but other programs, such as FEMA disaster relief, local home repair funds or state grants are managed according to federal, state, and local policy.
+The property law that defines heirs property is managed at a state level, but other programs, such as FEMA disaster relief, local home repair funds, or state grants are managed according to federal, state, and local policy.
 Many disaster relief programs require that a clear title is presented in order to receive assistance funds.
 The Center works with heirs property owners to not only obtain the necessary relief, but to help facilitate the management of the property.
 Recently, the Center received a grant to partner with the Georgia Department of Community Affairs to provide legal services to heirs property owners recovering from Hurricane Irma.
 The grant also funds disaster mitigation planning efforts to ensure heirs property owners are considered in future disaster relief and outreach to inform potentially vulnerable communities.
 The end user is not familiar with NASA Earth observations.

 Earth Observations & End Products Overview